shivani-tomar/Inresting_facts/Scientific_facts/facts.md

 # Fact - 5:-

-Spacecraft and rockets needs to apply force to overcome gravitational force to go outside of earth's environment which is known as escape velocity whose minimum value is 1.92 km/h.
+Spacecraft and rockets needs to apply force to overcome gravitational force to go outside of earth's environment which is known as escape velocity whose minimum value is 11.2 km/h on earth.
 Even gravitational force is the weakest force in this world having value 6.67 X 10 ^ -11

 # Fact - 6:-